- iPad initiative

 The Sport Management Major is available at Campbelltown and Parramatta Campus.

 This Major is designed for people who seek careers in Australian and international Sport management.
 Specialist units provide students with a capacity to understand and function within the increasingly specialist context in which sport is played, organised and managed.
 Graduates are equipped with the skills and knowledge to manage sport experiences and resource pertaining to globalisation and emerging contemporary issues in sport.

 Elective units may be used toward obtaining an additional approved Major (80 credit points) or Sub-major (40 credit points).
 There are a range of Sub-majors available in the Bachelor of Business and Commerce;

 Students who do not wish to complete an additional Major or a Sub-major will be left with up to 80 credit points (8 units) to choose elective units.
 These units can be chosen from any of the unit sets within the Bachelor of Business and Commerce or from the wider range of units offered by UWS.
 Enrolment in elective units is subject to meeting any required criteria for individual units, such as co-requisites and pre-requisites.

 Students in the Accounting and Property Major will use some of their elective units to meet the accreditation requirements associated with these Majors – see handbook entries for MT2000 Accounting and MT2014 Property

-UWS also offers Majors and Sub-majors in a range of areas including Sustainability and Indigenous Studies.
-Refer to the Unit Set Index.
+UWS offers sub-majors in a range of areas including Sustainability and Indigenous Studies.

-Students can apply for an elective major or sub-major via MySR in the Unit Sets section under Enrolment.
+Students can apply for an elective major or sub-major via MySR.